Prospective Marriage/Fiance Visas (Subclass 300)

 - Travel in and out of Australia as often as you want;

 - Work in Australia, however some employers may refuse work due to your temporary visa;

 - Study in Australia, however you are not entitled to receive access to government funding for tertiary study.

 This Is Australia’s role is to navigate the complex nature of family and spouse visas.
 Our registered migration agents will work with you, your close relative or partner’s situation to ensure a smooth visa application process.
-Contact us via our online contact form or call our Queensland office on (07) 5592 0755.
+Contact us via our contact form or call our Queensland office on (07) 5592 0755.